t-wang1/t-wang1.github.io/_notes/system_fundamentals.md

 A **hazard** is a situation that prevents an instruction from executing a pipeline stage in the next cycle.

 There are three types of hazards:
-  1. Data hazards: an instruction needs to wait for another executing instruction to complete its data read/write
+  1. **Data hazards**: an instruction needs to wait for another executing instruction to complete its data read/write
-  2. Structure hazards: a hardware structure required by an instruction is being used by another executing instruction
+  2. **Structure hazards**: a hardware structure required by an instruction is being used by another executing instruction
-  3. Control hazards: deciding the next instruction to fetch depends on the outcome of another executing instruction
+  3. **Control hazards**: deciding the next instruction to fetch depends on the outcome of another executing instruction

 Solutions:
   1. **Stall** the instruction until the data hazard is gone
   2. **Forwarding**: result can be used as soon as its computed without waiting for it to be stored in a register

-    * cannot always avoid stalls by forwarding (ex. the result of ```lw``` isn't available until after the MEM stage)
+You cannot always avoid stalls by forwarding (ex. the result of ```lw``` isn't available until after the MEM stage)